-What follows is an explanation of that acronym and the meaning of terms it refers to.
+What follows is an explanation of that acronym and the meaning of the terms it refers to.
 It’s worth noting that these definitions are not set in stone.
 Definitions of terms, like language itself, are constantly evolving.
 Moreover, they mean different things to different people.
-After all, we are talking about identity, sexuality and relationships, so there are as many definitions as there are people.
+After all, we are talking about identity, sexuality, and relationships, so there are as many definitions as there are people.

 The (not-so) basics:

 LGBT – Lesbian, Gay, Bisexual, Transgender.

 Lesbian – This term refers to a woman who is sexually and/or emotionally attracted to other women.